Themaister/muFFT/README.md

 # muFFT

-muFFT is a library for doing the fast fourier transform (FFT).
+muFFT is a library for doing the fast fourier transform (FFT) in one or two dimensions.
 The FFT has many applications in digital signal processing.
 The main use cases are fast linear convolution and conversion from time domain into frequency domain and vice versa.
 See [The Fast Fourier Transform](@ref FFT) for details on how the algorithm works and how it is implemented in muFFT.